graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - For each {inputFieldDefinition} in {inputFieldDefinitions}:
   - Let {inputFieldName} be the name of {inputFieldDefinition}.
   - Let {inputFieldType} be the expected type of {inputFieldDefinition}.
-  - Let {defaultValue} be the default value for {inputFieldDefinition}.
+  - Let {defaultValue} be an AST representation of the default value for {inputFieldDefinition}.
   - Let {inputFieldValue} be the value in {inputValues} for key {inputFieldName}.
   - Let {inputFieldPlan} be {InputPlan(aether, inputFieldType, inputFieldValue, defaultValue)}.
   - Set {inputFieldPlan} as the value for key {inputFieldName} in {inputFieldPlans}.